botway-templates/slack-nodejs/README.md

-# Botway Discord Nodejs Bot Template
+# Botway Slack Nodejs Bot Template

-> This is a template for a Discord Nodejs bot.
+> This is a template for a Slack Nodejs bot.

 ## Tools